mohammadshahidbeigh/We-Wingit-Drones/README.md

-"We-Wingit Drones is a web-based conversational AI chatbot 🤖 that leverages OpenAI's GPT-3.5 Turbo model.
+"We-Wingit Drones is a web-based conversational AI chatbot 🤖 that leverages OpenAI's davinci model.
 It allows users to engage in interactive conversations by inputting messages, and the chatbot responds with contextually relevant replies.
 The chatbot's responses are generated in real-time, creating a dynamic and engaging user experience.
 This chatbot has been fine-tuned using custom data, enabling it to provide personalized and domain-specific interactions, making it a versatile tool for various applications."

 ## Prerequisites for Fine-Tunning with OpenAi